 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay For each service, see appropriate sections of this Benefits Chart for benefits, rules, and limits.
 Prior authorization may be required for some services.
 If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to: Cost sharing is charged for each inpatient stay.
-Physician services itioner services, PCP at office visit Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations agnostic tests and ces and supplies Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition evices and related plies Physical therapy, speech therapy, and occupational therapy See Outpatient reh abilitation services
+Covered services include, but are not limited to: ot stay.
+Physician services See Physician/Practitioner services, PC or Specialist office visit Diagnostic tests (like lab tests) See Outpatient diagnostic tests and therapeutic services and supplies X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices See Prosthetic de supp Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy See Outpatient reh abilitation services